siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

   The :py:class:`StructureData <aiida.orm.StructureData>` can also import
   ase structures or pymatgen structures.
 This two tools can be used to load structure from files.
-See example in ....
+See example example_cif_bands.py

 * **parameters**, class :py:class:`Dict <aiida.orm.Dict>`, *Mandatory*